ayyesu/AI-Screen-Analyzer/README.md

 # Screen Reader Application

 A powerful screen reader application that captures screen content and processes it using Optical Character Recognition (OCR) technology and Text-to-Speech capabilities.
-The application can detect code snippets, programming questions, and regular text, making it particularly useful for developers and technical users.
-With its modern UI and enhanced accessibility features, it provides a seamless user experience.
+The application features an advanced image analysis mode, CustomTkinter-based modern UI, and enhanced text processing capabilities.
+It can detect code snippets, programming questions, and regular text, making it particularly useful for developers and technical users.

 ## Features

 - Screen text capture and reading
+- Advanced image analysis mode
-- Text-to-Speech functionality
+- Text-to-Speech functionality with toggle controls
 - Automatic code detection
-- Modern, responsive UI with theme support
+- Modern CustomTkinter-based UI with theme support
 - Customizable hotkeys
 - Enhanced button interactions
 - Support for programming-related content